AlunAlun/Obsidian/V-CXO/+Home.md

 ## To-do

-- [ ] Propose what to write on LinkedIn - both for my page and VCXO page
+- [x] Propose what to write on LinkedIn - both for my page and VCXO page ✅ 2025-06-19
 - [ ] Have a look at VCXOs website and make some suggestions for improvements.
 Reference assuring business
 - [ ] One article targeting 'virtual CXO' and one article with similar content targeting 'fractional CXO' - then do combined article on linkedIN that targets both
 - [ ] Find phrases or terminology that doesn't rank, write content on it to rank automatically.
 Reference those terms in LI articles etc.